 Topics your dentist may discuss with you might include:

 - Good oral hygiene practices for your child's teeth and gums and cavity protection

 - Flouride needs

-- Oral habits (thumb sucking, tongue thrusting, lip
+- Oral habits (thumb sucking, tongue thrusting, lip sucking)

 - Developmental milestones